 Similar actions are either in place or under way in the United States.
 There are a broad variety of data protection laws that are applicable to our activities, and a wide range of enforcement agencies at both the state and federal levels that can review companies for privacy and data security concerns based on general consumer protection laws.
 The Federal Trade Commission and state Attorneys General all are aggressive in reviewing privacy and data security protections for consumers.
 New laws also are being considered at both the state and federal levels.
-For example, the California Consumer Privacy Act-which went into effect on January 1, 2020-is creating similar risks and obligations as those created by GDPR, though the Act does exempt certain information collected as part of a clinical trial subject to the Federal Policy for the Protection of Human Subjects (the Common Rule).
+For example, the California Consumer Privacy Act which went into effect on January 1, 2020-is creating similar risks and obligations as those created by GDPR, though the Act does exempt certain information collected as part of a clinical trial subject to the Federal Policy for the Protection of Human Subjects (the Common Rule).
+In November 2020, California voters passed a ballot initiative for the California Privacy Rights Act, or the CPRA, which went into effect on January 1, 2023, and significantly expanded the California Consumer Privacy Act to incorporate additional GDPR-like provisions including requiring that the use, retention, and sharing of personal information of California residents be reasonably necessary and proportionate to the purposes of collection or processing, granting additional protections for sensitive personal information, and requiring greater disclosures related to notice to residents regarding retention of information.
+The CPRA also created a new enforcement agency - the California Privacy Protection Agency - whose sole responsibility is to enforce the CPRA, which will further increase compliance risk.
+The provisions in the CPRA may apply to some of our business activities.
+In addition, other states, including Virginia, Colorado, Utah, and Connecticut, already have passed state privacy laws.
+Virginia's privacy law also went into effect on January 1, 2023, and the laws in the other three states will go into effect later in the year.
+Other states will be considering these laws in the future, and Congress has also been debating passing a federal privacy law.
+These laws may impact our business activities, including our identification of research subjects, relationships with business partners and ultimately the marketing and distribution of our products.

 Many other states are considering similar legislation.
 A broad range of legislative measures also have been introduced at the federal level.
 Accordingly, failure to comply with federal and state laws (both those currently in effect and future legislation) regarding privacy and security of personal information could expose us to fines and penalties under such laws.
 There also is the threat of consumer class actions related to these laws and the overall protection of personal data.
 Even if we are not determined to have violated these laws, government investigations into these issues typically require the expenditure of significant resources and generate negative publicity, which could harm our reputation and our business.